abhinavpandeyap/HTML-repo/README.md

-jst a exercise of basic html tags
+jst an exercise of basic html tags